-Creag Mhor and Loch Avon, from Glenmore Pronunciation and Meaning
+Creag Mhòr and Loch Avon, from Glenmore

-Creag Mhor is a Corbett which is dwarfed by the giant neighbouring mountains, though its summit is distinguished by a granite tor.
+Creag Mhòr is a Corbett which is dwarfed by the giant neighbouring mountains, though its summit is distinguished by a granite tor.
 Its position - that awkward to reach - makes it an excellent opportunity for a fine circuit, visiting the lower end of spectacular Loch Avon.

 Terrain